#1 Tree Removal & Tree Service Provider

 Not every damaged or declining tree automatically requires removal.
 Structural stability, decay progression, insect activity, root health, and overall condition help determine whether preservation options remain practical.

-Residential and commercial properties often create different challenges involving parking areas, pedestrian traffic, utility easements, surrounding structures, and limited access points.
+Residential and commercial properties often create different challenges involving parking areas, pedestrian traffic, utility easements, and limited access points.
+For removals involving trees in the public right-of-way, we coordinate with Cedar Rapids Forestry to stay compliant throughout the process.

-Experience across multiple property types allows work plans to adapt to site-specific conditions while minimizing disruptions involving homes, businesses, customers, tenants, and day-to-day property use.
+Experience across multiple property types allows work plans to adapt to site-specific conditions while minimizing disruption to homes, businesses, and day-to-day property use.

 Tree removal prices in Cedar Rapids typically range from $300 to $1,500, depending on factors like tree height and trunk diameter.
 Trees over 40 feet tall or with trunks wider than 24 inches require more labor and equipment, increasing cost.